mansueto-institute/Urban-Growth-Emergent-Statistics/README.md

-# Urban_Growth_Emergent_Statistics
+# Urban Growth and Emergent Statistics
-This is the python code and data accompanying the journal article Urban Growth and Emergent Statistics of Cities
+This is the python code and data accompanying the journal article Urban Growth and Emergent Statistics of Cities (Bettencourt 2020)